wookey-project/wookeypedia/sphinx/source/roadmap.rst

 The following roadmap describes:

-   * the various components planned updates
+   * The various components planned updates
-   * potential new features the project team wish to implement or to see on the Wookey ecosystem in the next months
+   * Potential new features the project team wishes to implement or to see in the WooKey ecosystem in the next months

 Components planned updates